 Our spacious, attractive bedrooms are already fully furnished and tastefully decorated, but can be personalised with mementoes, pictures and furniture so guests can surround themselves with happy memories.

 All rooms come with TV points, nurse call alarms and smoke detectors as standard.
-Some also feature private dial telephones, electric profiling beds, refrigerators, satellite TV points and patio doors to the garden.
+Some also feature private dial telephones, electric profiling beds, satellite TV points and patio doors to the garden.

 So whether you want to gather your new friends to watch Strictly on a Saturday night or just enjoy some escapism of your own, it's always your call.